Dick Biondi: 1960s–1970s

-1980s-present
+1980s–2017

 In the early 1980s, former WLS DJ Bob Sirott was a reporter for WBBM-TV.
-He did an ongoing feature show called, Where Are They Now? which located and interviewed former famous Chicagoans who had slipped from local prominence.
-Dick was the subject of a Where Are They Now? show in 1982; it was enough to rekindle local radio professional interest in him and Biondi returned to Chicago the next year-briefly working at WBBM (96.3 FM).
+He did an ongoing feature, Where Are They Now? which located and interviewed former famous Chicagoans who had slipped from local prominence.
+Dick was the subject of Sirott's show in 1982; it was enough to rekindle local radio professional interest in him and Biondi returned to Chicago the next year - briefly working at WBBM (96.3 FM).
 In 1984, he was the signature voice for the launch of the new Oldies station WJMK (104.3 FM), where he was heard until the station switched formats in June 2005.
-Biondi, along with the Oldies format, was kept on a digital subcarrier HD2, but he was released in July 2006, along with all other on-air personalities.
+Biondi, along with the Oldies format, was kept on digital subcarrier HD2, but was released in July 2006 along with all other on-air personalities.
 In November 2006, Biondi started on WLS (94.7 FM), where he hosted from 11 p.m. to 2 a.m.
-Central Time (formerly from 7 p.m. to 11 p.m.).
+Central Time (formerly 7 - 11 p.m.).
 In November 2015, his show was moved to weekend mornings.
-Columbia College, Chicago presented Inside the Radio Studio with Dick Biondi & Herb Kent-100 Years on the Air on April 10, 2010.
-Both men were on the air until Kent passed away on October 22, 2016.
+Columbia College, Chicago presented Inside the Radio Studio with Dick Biondi & Herb Kent - 100 Years on the Air on April 10, 2010.
+Both were on the air until Kent died on October 22, 2016.

-In May 2017, Biondi released a statement declaring his intention to return to air after reportedly recovering from a leg ailment for which he was hospitalized.

-In May 2018, WLS-FM confirmed that Biondi is no longer employed by the station.
+In May 2017, Biondi released a statement declaring his intention to return after reportedly recovering from a leg ailment for which he was hospitalized.
+This never materialized and in May 2018, WLS-FM confirmed Biondi was no longer employed by the station.

 Awards and recognition

 In 1961, while at WLS, Biondi received the Gavin Top 40 Disc Jockey of the Year Award.
 In 1966, when he was at KRLA, he was Billboard's most popular late evening DJ.
 In 1995, Biondi was honored in an exhibit at the Rock and Roll Hall of Fame along with other legendary disc jockeys.
 He was inducted into the Radio Hall of Fame in 1998, with the message, "He's an okay guy."
 In 2011, Biondi was inducted into the Southern Tier Broadcasters Hall of Fame and the Buffalo Broadcasting Hall of Fame.

 Illinois Governor Pat Quinn proclaimed May 1, 2010 "Dick Biondi Day" in Illinois.
 The Chicago City Council also honored Biondi's longevity in Chicago radio by naming a street in his honor, "Dick Biondi Way".
-His ambition is to become the oldest active Rock and Roll disc jockey in the US.
+His ambition was to become the oldest active Rock and Roll disc jockey in the US.
 Biondi has said "I'd like to die with my earphones on."

+Death

+Biondi died in Chicago June 26, 2023, at the age of 90.
+He was survived by his wife Maribeth.